atxrenegade/milestone_blog_post/jsBlogPost.md

   }
 })();

-export { CACHE };

-// main.js
-import { CACHE } from "./modules/cache.js";
 ```

 ### ES Modules

-Prior to ES6 Javascript did not have Built-in modules.
-While other popular formats had evolved and developed such as the Common JS Module for Node Developers, and the AMD and UMD for and IIFE's.---XXxxxxxxx finish this sentence

-ES Modules became the standardized format that has found gradual support across the browser landscape.
-As of 2020 the only browser still lagging in ES module support are: Opera, Internet Explorer, and a few less commonly known and used browsers.
+Since ES built-in modules were introduced in ES6 they have slowly found support across the browser landscape as they become the standardized native format for javascript development.
+As of 2020 the only browsers still lagging in adopting ES modules are: Opera, Internet Explorer, and a few less commonly known and used outliers.

-ESMs are fairly simple and include 3 primary components, an export statement in the file containing module to be exported, an import statement in the top level js file that we are importing to, and a module script statement to be include in the html file.
+ESMs are fairly simple and include three lines of code to implement: an export statement in the file containing module to be exported, an import statement in the top level js file that we are importing to, and a module script statement to be include in the html file.
 ES Modules do not require Immediately Invoked Function, or any fancy or mystical syntax.
 Modules are singletons no matter how many times they are imported/exported only one instance is created at the top scope level, because ES modules are automatically created in 'strict-mode' and declarations are scoped to modules and not visible globally.
 Because modules are operating in strict mode and not available globally, this may limit accessibility to module features in the console and limit debugging capabilities for these objects.

 There are several formats for including these three steps in our code, each with minor variations in syntax and functionality.
 Named exports are the most straightforward use of ES modules.
 This es module syntax is useful for exporting/importing multiple objects from one file and to the top level js file of a program using the example shorthand syntax below.
 Don't forget we need to include the following three steps in any module variation: load the module file with a script tag in our html file, export the module using one of the es module variations, import the module into our top level file.
 ```
 // Named exports: